Explore Our Collections, Research, and Publications

 The Bernice Pauahi Bishop Museum has engaged in ethnological and biological studies in Hawai‘i and the Pacific Islands for over 100 years.
 Bishop Museum’s collections of artifacts and biological specimens, library of published and unpublished documents, biodiversity databases, and staff expertise make it an unparalleled source of knowledge on the Pacific Basin.
 We invite you to explore our collections, and make discoveries of your own.

-Bishop Museum’s Anthropology Department has studied the cultural heritage of Hawai‘i and its ancestral cultures throughout the Pacific for over a century.
-Today, the Anthropology Department houses the world’s largest collection of Hawaiian and Pacific artifacts from archaeological contexts.
-The Archaeology Collections reflect Bishop Museum’s central role as one of the most prominent centers of research in the field of Hawaiian and Pacific archaeology.
-Many of the sites excavated by Bishop Museum archaeologists are fundamental to our understanding of the cultural past of Oceania, including the first firmly-rooted cultural chronologies for the Hawaiian archipelago and wider Pacific region.
+Bishop Museum’s Archaeology Department (formerly known as the Anthropology Department) has studied the cultural heritage of Hawai‘i and its ancestral cultures throughout the Pacific for over a century.
+Today, the Archaeology Department houses the world’s largest collection of Hawaiian and Pacific artifacts recovered from archaeological contexts.
+The Archaeology Collections reflect Bishop Museum’s central historic role as one of the most prominent centers of research in the field of Hawaiian and Pacific archaeology.
+Many of the sites excavated by Bishop Museum archaeologists are fundamental to our understanding of the cultural past of Oceania, including the first firmly-rooted cultural chronologies for the Hawaiian Archipelago and wider Pacific region.

 Bishop Museum’s Botany department holds the largest and most comprehensive collection of Hawaiian and tropical Pacific Island vascular plants, bryophytes, algae, fungi, and lichen specimens including over 225,000 specimens from Hawai‘i and 210,000 from Pacific Oceania.
 Our collections feature plants collected on the 2nd and 3rd voyages of Captain James Cook to the Pacific and over 12,000 type specimens.
 The collection is the most significant resource for research on the native, naturalized and cultivated Hawaiian flora and provides essential reference material for identifying newly introduced species.